 OSC Message Reference

 Open Sound Control (OSC) is a protocol for networking and controlling sound devices such as synthesizers and computers (http://opensoundcontrol.org/).
-The following table shows how messages are sent between modules in the MC.
+The following section shows how messages are sent between modules in the MC.

 OSC specification, terminology and MC conventions: